stepp1/research-app/INSTALL.md

 ## On a Docker Container

-We provide a Dockerfile to build and run the app.
+I provided a Dockerfile to build and run the app.

 1. Build the image
 ```bash